prathimacode-hub/IoT-Spot/Arduino/Storing Sensory Data to SD Card/README.md

 ## Setup instructions:

 - Assemble the circuit as shown below.
 - the sd card module is supplied with 5V which comes from the Arduino board.
-The SD card module has 6 pins which are from left to right: GND, VCC, MISO, MOSI, SCK and CS {chip select}.[here]()
+The SD card module has 6 pins which are from left to right: GND, VCC, MISO, MOSI, SCK and CS [here]()
 - Run to see the project in action!

 ---